 Let’s talk a bit about some individual songs on the album.
 First of all, I would like to pick up the opening track “Heart and Soul.”
-It’s one of the heaviest song’s you’ve done in your career.
-The double bass drumming sounds fantastic through the song.
-Tell more about that song?
+It’s one of the heaviest songs you’ve done in your career.
+The double bass drumming sounds fantastic throughout the song.
+Tell me more about that song?

-One of the best moments, I think most fascinating things on the new album is the song “Take Me to the Church.”
-The Deep Purple type of keyboard stuff, in the beginning, is great and the song has catchy chorus BUT what those lyrics are all about?
+I think one of the best moments, most fascinating things on the new album, is the song “Take Me to the Church.”
+The Deep Purple type of keyboard stuff, in the beginning, is great, and the song has a catchy chorus, BUT what are those lyrics all about?

 Michael Schenker: Yeah, yeah “Laughs.”